ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Reminder: University of Nebraska-Lincoln may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

-What Classes Are Required At University of Nebraska-Lincoln?
+What Classes Will I Take At University of Nebraska-Lincoln?

 University of Nebraska-Lincoln has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.